isabella232/docs-13/docs/Webhooks.md

 Your webhook will be active by default.
 You can disable it by clicking on the switch in the webhook´s entry.

 !!!
 Warning ""
-    If you change your content models or modify your field, remember to update affected webhooks accordingly!
+    If you change your content models or modify your fields, remember to update affected webhooks accordingly!
 This does not happen automatically.